ZhenyiWangTHU/HemaScopeR/README.md

 [HemaScope: A Tool for Analyzing Single-Cell and Spatial Transcriptomics Data of Hematopoietic Cells](under revision).

 # Tutorials
-* For installation and usage instructions, please follow the [HemaScope Tutorial](https://zhenyiwangthu.github.io/HemaScope_Tutorial/).
+* For detailed installation and usage instructions, refer to the [HemaScope Tutorial](https://zhenyiwangthu.github.io/HemaScope_Tutorial/).